-Please log in to access your CDOT Training Certifications and/or ESCAN/CARL.
+Please log in to access your CDOT Training Certifications.

-If you are having issues with CODOT H2O; please contact [email protected]
+If you are having issues with CODOT H2O Learning; please contact us at: [email protected]

 TECS Certification